nv-edwli/pdf-to-podcast/README.md

         * Specify your agent parameters (local vs Build endpoints),
         * Upload your own locally-stored, custom PDFs
         * View and download your generated podcast locally
-        * Optionally email your generated podcast to a recipient
+        * (optional) Email your generated podcast to a recipient
     * To use a _locally-running_ agent, ensure the ``local`` profile is selected in Step 6 and adjust your agent parameters on the frontend to the following.
 Then save your changes.

     ```